 We admit students once a year, for fall semester.
 Our application deadline is December 1st, 11:59 PM MST.

 PLEASE NOTE: Graduate applications are reviewed in mid-December, with telephone interviews typically conducted by early January.
-On-campus interviews are typically scheduled for early February.
+On-campus interview day will be February 9, 2018.
 Final decisions are made and communicated to all applicants by the middle of March.
-Dec 1st deadline.

 All applicants are automatically considered for financial assistance; no separate financial aid forms are necessary.
 Announcements of admission and support will be made on or before April 1, and applicants who choose to enroll are expected to begin their studies the following Fall Semester.
 See our Scholarships/Funding page for more information.